Peter McLoughlin out as Seahawks president and CEO in organizational restructuring

 Chuck Arnold, who has been with the organization for 25 years and chief operating officer since 2013, now takes over.
 The Seahawks called McLoughlin's departure "mutual."

-Peter McLoughlin, president of the Seahawks for the last eight years, is out, the team announced Monday.
+Peter McLoughlin, president of the Seahawks for the past eight years, is out, the team announced Monday.
 He will be replaced by Chuck Arnold.

 Burt Kolde, vice-chairman of the Seahawks and Vulcan Inc., said McLoughlin’s contract was coming up, which made it a good time to restructure the organization.

-It was also announced that Chris McGowan will be promoted to Vulcan Sports and Entertainment Chief Executive Officer.
+It also was announced that Chris McGowan will be promoted to Vulcan Sports and Entertainment Chief Executive Officer.
 Arnold will report to McGowan.

-A press release stated that McLoughlin was leaving the organization “by mutual agreement.”
+A news release stated McLoughlin was leaving the organization “by mutual agreement.”

 Most Read Sports Stories